 How you can help restore this iconic building and become part of its history forever.

-Some will be "fact plaques".
+Some are "fact plaques".
 Telling the facts about the theatre, when it was built, who built it, how it was run, etc.

-The rest will be "story plaques".
-These will have personal stories and anecdotes from people who have a history with, or memory of, the theatre, especially in its early days.
+Others are "story plaques".
+These have personal stories and anecdotes from people who have a history with, or memory of, this theatre, especially in its early days.
 Each plaque will also have the sponsors name engraved on it.
-Plaques will be laid in the holes and covered with a hard clear resin to preserve them forever.

 We are calling for businesses, individuals and families to sponsor a plaque for either $300, $500 or $1000 with the most expensive plaques given the most prominent positions in the floor.
 There are only 134 plaques available and many have been sponsored already so get in quick to be sure of your name and story becoming part of the legend of this iconic building, forever.